SirToffski/My-Recipes/README.md

 ### Ingredients

--   ☐ 3 to 4 ripe tomatoes, halved through their equators
+-   ☐ 28 oz can of diced tomatoes, crushed by hand

 -   ☐ 3 tablespoons ghee, unsalted butter or safflower oil